Second Reading (and remaining stages)

 The scrutiny of the Bill that comes both from the Finance Bill Sub-Committee and in this debate is invaluable to making our tax system stronger, and I thank noble Lords for their contributions.
 This year, the Finance Bill has taken an unusual route to get here.
 The clauses it contains were introduced first in March and withdrawn from the Finance Bill passed before the general election.
 This Bill makes sure that all in this country pay their fair share of tax, that our public services have the funds they need and that our tax system is as modern as the economy over which it presides.
 Fundamentally, it is a Bill to make Britain a fairer and more prosperous nation.

 I turn first to the issue of tax avoidance and evasion, which is a major theme of the Bill.
-This Government have done more than any other in its crackdown on tax avoidance and evasion.
+This Government have done more than any other in their crackdown on tax avoidance and evasion.
 The tax gap is at a record low of 6% and we are bringing in £11.8 billion more each year as a result of the new measures introduced.
 Since 2010, HMRC has secured over £160 billion in additional tax revenue as a result of tackling avoidance, evasion and non-compliance, helping the UK to achieve one of the lowest tax gaps in the world.
 This includes more than £53 billion from big businesses and more than £2.5 billion from the very wealthiest.
 The second 2017 Finance Bill introduces over 10 policies to help build on this work.

 For too long, employers and their employees have participated in disguised remuneration schemes, hiding salary in interest-free and tax-free loans.
 This Bill strives to bring an end to that practice by placing charges on such loans.
 This change alone will bring in an extra £3 billion by 2021, all of which can be spent on our key public services.
 Alongside that, the Bill works to strip the rewards from those who enable tax avoidance, imposing 100% fines on fees earned from enabling defeated avoidance schemes.
 This is not about penalising the tax profession.
 It is about making sure that deliberately enabling tax avoidance is not a profitable enterprise.